bmvermeer/java-security-code-workshop/README.md

 ## Assignment 2 Import

-On the import page you can import new users by using an XML.
+On the import page, you can import new users by using an XML.
 We already created a sample XML file `users.xml` that you can use to import new users

 ![Import](images/import.png)